Skip to content

 Examples

-You can find some useful examples on our Github repo and the Examples page.
+You can find some useful examples on our GitHub repo and the Examples page.

 Execution Example

-This a simple example of the cxcli profile-nlu execute command:
+Here is a simple example of the cxcli profile-nlu execute command:

-cxcli profile-nlu execute examples/suite.yaml
+cxcli profile-nlu execute examples/profilenlu/suite.yaml

 $ cxcli profile-nlu execute suite.yaml